How to manage your parents and their views on university and jobs

 The following should go down well with them:

-- Knowing that you’ll be happy with the career option(s) open to you once you finish your degree or school leaver programme.
+- Knowing that you’ll be happy with the career option(s) open to you once you finish your degree or apprenticeship.
 Make sure you’re clear what these options will be.
 You might find this information on the university or employer’s website.
 If it’s not there, contact the admissions tutor or recruiter and ask if they have details they can send you.
 For graduate careers, our list of degree subjects you need for different careers will also help.
 Run your parents through the options.
 If your choice would lead to one specific career, explain why this career would suit you.

 - If you want to do a degree, knowing what the employment/unemployment rate is for recent graduates on that course – take a look at the unistats website.